 “We are working to obtain data from within forests, rather than using conventional methods such as helicopters to measure forests from the sky.
-The concept is to collect data while automatically driving a small mobility inside forests utilizing the technology to measure forests without hitting trees or other obstacles.
-It is more accurate than the measurement from the sky.
+The concept is to collect data while driving a small automated vehicle inside forests, utilizing the technology to measure forests without hitting trees or other obstacles.
+It is more accurate than measuring from the sky.
 Since we can also measure the thickness of the trees at the same time, it could help us select trees to cut for thinning.”

-These ideas in “Treasure Mountain Project” were developed by focusing on the construction of solutions without depending on technologies.
+These ideas from the “Treasure Mountain Project” were developed by focusing on the construction of solutions without depending on technologies.
 Fujii, a key member of the project, says the forest could be transformed into a treasure mountain by collecting data.

-“We learned that the core of our business was the collection of data on forests after taking surveys to field workers for multiple times while appreciating their opinions.
-The development of data collection and the acquisition of a wide range of forest information would lead to the realization of all kinds of ideas related to forests, such as searching for Matsutake mushrooms and edible wild plants.
+“After conducting multiple surveys among field workers to fully understand their opinions, we learned that the core of our business was the collection of data on forests.
+The development of data collection and the acquisition of a wide range of forest information could lead to the realization of all kinds of ideas related to forests, such as searching for Matsutake mushrooms and edible wild plants.
 There is a possibility that a mountain that has been untouched now becomes a “treasure mountain.”

 If we succeed in the collection of data on forests, we can see the possibility of work process automation, which is our next step.
-“If automatic operation of construction equipment becomes possible in the future, it will dramatically improve safety and increase the range of forests that can be managed.
+Fujii further explains, “If automatic operation of construction equipment becomes possible in the future, it will dramatically improve safety and increase the extent of forests that can be managed.
 Data collection is essential for automation.
 To this end, we are working on the data collection on forests”.
-(Fujii)

 In 2020, a team from "Treasure Mountain Project" launched a project to measure forests using mobility technology.
-They are making progress to develop the project as a business while reporting to management.
+They are developing the project as a business while reporting to management.